 The traditional lagana bread is being prepared, and platters with salads, some shellfish, taramosalata and other fasting foods are laid on the Clean Monday table.
 This year, Marianna herself has prepared taramosalata for her team.
 Using her gran’s’ great recipe with boiled potatoes the consistency is more creamy.
 However there is another version using stale bread instead of potatoes.
-Marianna experimented using Dakos croutons to replace the stale bread.
+Marianna experimented using Create Dakos rusks to replace the stale bread.
 Dakos worked wonders and gave taramosalata a thicker consistency and deeper flavour!
 We are waiting for the team’s verdict to decide which one works best!
 Watch this space.

 Kalamata olives to garnish